lumigo-io/opentelemetry-js-distro/README.md

 In the examples above, the invocation in Lumigo resulting from executing the code will have both `bar` and `baz` values associated with the `foo` execution tag.
 Which spans are merged in the same invocation depends on the parent-child relations among those spans.
-Explaining this topic is outside of the scope of this documentation; a good first read to get deeper into the topic is the [Traces](https://opentelemetry.io/docs/concepts/signals/traces/) documentation of OpenTelemetry.
+Explaining this topic is outside the scope of this documentation; a good first read to get deeper into the topic is the [Traces](https://opentelemetry.io/docs/concepts/signals/traces/) documentation of OpenTelemetry.
 In case your execution tags on different spans appear on different invocations than what you would expect, get in touch with [Lumigo support](https://docs.lumigo.io/docs/support).

 #### Execution Tag Limitations